Herbalism Apprenticeship

 Harvest plants for use; understand best practices in harvesting wild and cultivated plants

-Make herbal preparations
+Make herbal preparations through experimentation and collaboration

 Track current and past herbal trends